A strategy is not a plan, it’s a theory on how you’re going to win.

 Canva

-Canva’s mission is to empower everyone in the world to design anything and publish anywhere.
+Canva’s mission is to empower everyone to design anything and publish anywhere.

 Canva has developed several core capabilities that support its mission: